Weave Local Scorers

 andoutput

-parameters.
-The context should be passed to theoutput
+. - The context should be passed to the

-parameter as a string or list of strings. - A higher output score means that there is a stronger prediction of that the context is relevant to the query.
+parameter (string or list of strings). - A higher score means a stronger prediction that the context is relevant to the query.

 to thescore